Skip to Content

 16) Swim with whale sharks at Isla Holbox

-How would you like to snorkel with one of the most amazing underwater creatures?
+How would you like to snorkel with some amazing underwater creatures?

-Then you must swim with whale sharks in Isla Holbox, a tiny island north of Cancun.
+Then you must swim with whale sharks in Isla Holbox.
+It’s one of the best Riviera Maya day trips you can do from Cancun.

-We’ve swum with whale sharks in La Paz, Mexico (near Cabo San Lucas).
+We’ve swum with whale sharks in La Paz (near Cabo San Lucas in Mexico).
 And it truly is an unforgettable experience.

-Whale sharks aren’t in fact sharks, but fish.
+Whale sharks are sharks, which are part of the fish family.
+But they’re completely harmless.
 They’re the largest fish in the sea – some are larger than 40 feet long.
-But they’re completely harmless.

-When whale sharks are spotted, you slide into the water from your boat, and snorkel alongside them as they swim just a few feet below the water’s surface.
+When whale sharks are spotted, you slide into the water from your boat, and snorkel alongside them.
+They swim just a few feet below the water’s surface.

-The Isla Holbox and Cancun whale shark season is June to September.
+The Isla Holbox and Cancun whale shark season is May to mid-September.

-That’s when an estimated 800 whale sharks (the largest congregation of whale sharks in the world) gather to feed on plankton in the warm waters off Isla Holbox.
+That’s when an estimated 800 whale sharks (the largest congregation of whale sharks in the world) gather to feed on plankton in the warm waters off the tiny island of Isla Holbox, north of Cancun.

 Swimming with whale sharks at Isla Holbox is one of the best Riviera Maya excursions!